Skip to Content

 This chart is illustrated with characters from the Inside Out movie to represent the four zones.
 It includes a list of emotions for each zone, as well as a short description of what a person may look like or act like in each zone.

-Inside Out Zones of Regulation Printable
+Inside Out Zones Chart

-15. Intro to The Zones Powerpoint Presentation
+15. Intro to The Zones PowerPoint Presentation

 Official Zones of Regulation Posters